 - Lake Worth Building Department – this department provides its assistance when a house is chosen by Habitat to be located within the city of Lake Worth.
 They then provide all inspections at the property and of the final installation of the installed modules and roof sections.

-- David Porter AIA – Architect – provides municipality-approved inspections of the construction that occurs at the school when the house will is to be located in a municipality rather than in an unincorporated area of the County.
+- David Porter AIA – Architect – provides municipality-approved inspections of the construction that occurs at the school when acceptable to the site location municipality.

 There have been others who have provided mentoring and/or materials for this venture who we may have mistakenly not listed.
 Please e-mail us about our oversight so that our appreciation can be rightfully posted here.